sinetja/jauter/README.rst

   // Below uses "Class<? extends MyAction" as target type router
     .GET      ("/articles",      MyArticleIndex.class)
     .GET      ("/articles/:id",  MyArticleShow.class)
     .GET      ("/download/:*",   MyDownload.class)      // ":*" must be the last token .GET_FIRST("/articles/new",  MyArticleNew.class)    // This will be matched first
-    .ANY_LAST ("/:*",           My404NotFound.class);  // This will be matched last, any method will match
+    .ANY      ("/form_or_create" MyFormOrCreate.class)  // This will match any method
+    .NOT_FOUND(My404NotFound.class);

 The router only cares about the path, not HTTP method.
 You should create a router for each HTTP method.